5 Things That Can Hinder Engagement in Remote Training

 And this is not just restricted to listening to someone talking: if you are not an active participant it can be hard to stay alert – and it is also tempting to think you might as well do something else at the same time.
 This is obviously much easier to ‘get away with’ in an e-training session.

-Making sure there is plenty of interaction will help increase engagement levels: if you know you might need to contribute you have to pay attention.
+Making sure there is plenty of interaction will help increase learner engagement levels: if you know you might need to contribute you have to pay attention.
 Whether this is direct interaction between you and the trainees, or by setting team tasks for groups to collaborate on, you will be fostering greater levels of engagement.
 Online collaborative tools are perfectly designed to encourage team activities and participation by all trainees.

 Hands-on training might not be possible in a literal sense, but if it is something that can be recreated virtually, why not include it in your session?

-3. Poor design
+3. Poor Design

-Poor design – of the course or the materials used – can lead to lower levels of engagement.
+Poor design – of the course or the materials used – can lead to lower levels of learner engagement.
 Sessions that are long and boring will not keep the interest of course participants.
 Training facilitators can take advantage of the technology at their disposal to make sure their sessions are visually appealing and make use of the different media available to mix things up and keep it fresh.

 Ensuring that the course material is pitched at the right level for the audience is also vital.
 Making sure you have gleaned all the information you need ahead of time, either from your participants themselves or the person that has commissioned the course, will help you with this.

-Use all the online tools that are appropriate to make your training sessions feel up to date and relevant, particularly if they can increase engagement levels too.
+Use all the online tools that are appropriate to make your training sessions feel up to date and relevant, particularly if they can increase learner engagement levels too.
 Digital whiteboards, for example, facilitate teamwork and participation.

-4. Uninspiring material
+4. Uninspiring Material

 One of the advantages of online training is that it lends itself to all the different ways of teaching and assimilating information.
 Not all learners respond to the traditional teaching methods.
 While some people thrive on the old-school style of being lectured to, many do not.